Conference Funding

 Applicants must:

-- Be enrolled Harvard College degree-seeking students
+- Be enrolled Harvard College degree-seeking students.
+Graduating seniors are eligible only through Commencement.

 - Remain enrolled during the semester in which the conference takes place